 Shahrez currently ranks among the top 5% of IRONMAN athletes globally in the AWA (All World Athlete) category and is the only Pakistani to qualify for the prestigious world championship in Spain.

-He has participated in seven IRONMAN 70.3 events on four continents to date, including in New Zealand in 2023 and in the Philippines, where he earned his place among the world’s elite endurance athletes by finishing 7th in his age group at the 2025 Puerto Princesa race earlier this year.
+He has participated in seven IRONMAN 70.3 events across four continents to date, including in New Zealand in 2023 and in the Philippines, where he earned his place among the world’s elite endurance athletes by finishing 7th in his age group at the 2025 Puerto Princesa race earlier this year.

 Shahrez’s disqualification from competing in the IRONMAN 70.3 World Championship is a major setback for Pakistan’s representation in international endurance sports.